Nethrenial/nethren-ui-vue-docs/components/button.md

 </script>

-# Buttons
+# Button

-Button is used to trigger some actions
+Button component is used to trigger an action or event, such as submitting a form, opening a Dialog, canceling an action, or performing a delete operation.

 ## Usage